Millington, New Jersey: Geography

 Millington is in southernmost Morris County, in the western part of Long Hill Township.
 It is bordered to the west by the Passaic River, which forms the Somerset County line.
 It is bordered to the east by Stirling within Long Hill Township.
 Millington is served as United States Postal Service ZIP Code 07946.

 Millington borders the southern side of the Great Swamp National Wildlife Refuge, with access to Lord Stirling Park across the Passaic River.
 The Raptor Trust, a famous bird rehabilitation and education center within the Great Swamp, is also inside the town limits.

 History

 Clover Hill Swimming Club was located in Millington.
 The club lost a 1966 civil rights case, Clover Hill Swimming Club v.
 Robert F. Goldsboro.
 The club was sued by an African American veterinarian who said he was denied membership because of his race.
 The club claimed that because it was private, the Law of Discrimination did not apply and therefore it could pick its own membership.
 After the Clover Hill Swimming Club appealed the first decision, the Supreme Court of New Jersey again sided with the plaintiff.

 Demographics

-Millington was first listed as a census designated place in the 2020 U.S. census.
+Millington was listed as an unincorporated community in the 1960 U.S. census; the community did not appear again in the U.S. census until it was listed as a census designated place in the 2020 U.S. census.